-Their first brush with filmmaking happened in 2006 while studying journalism when they and four other classmates made a docu-drama titled Four Women And A Hole as part of their thesis film.
+Snigdha (She/They) is an India-born, New York-based filmmaker with a background in journalism and advertising.
+Growing up in a small city, she navigated gender norms every day, which was also reflected in films accessible to her at the time.
+Her first brush with filmmaking happened in 2006 while studying journalism when she and four other classmates made a docu-drama titled Four Women And A Hole as part of their thesis film.
 The story was about four women on a road trip stuck in a flat tire situation with an all-women cast and crew.
-While filming this project opened them up to the world of cinematography, it also served its purpose of making people uncomfortable with the title and starting a conversation about women and their sexual repression in a patriarchal society.
+The film's title made people uncomfortable, consequently starting a dialogue about women and their sexual repression in a patriarchal society.

 After a brief stint at an advertising and design firm, she reconnected with her passion for storytelling by participating in an on-campus filmmaking competition while pursuing her Master's degree in advertising.
 After winning the competition, she moved to the US to pursue filmmaking.